Self-Refining Language Model Anonymizers via Adversarial Distillation: Experimental results

 \subsection{Ablations and analysis}

 \paragraph{Self-refinement and privacy-utility trade-offs.}

 Models trained with {\sname} can both anonymize text and evaluate the resulting privacy and utility, enabling iterative self-refinement without external feedback.
-As illustrated in Figure~\ref{fig:self-refine-tradeoff}, a Llama-3-8B model trained with {\sname} achieves privacy-utility trade-offs comparable to or better than those from adversarial anonymization with GPT-4o, attaining stronger privacy across the five iterations while maintaining competitive utility.
-For adversarial anonymization, privacy improvements tend to saturate at different stages across models---for instance, GPT-4o-mini levels off after four iterations, while others continue to improve through all five.
-Notably, {\sname} achieves strictly better trade-offs than Gemini-2.5-Flash and notably better trade-offs than GPT-4o-mini across iterations.
-Despite being trained on trajectories of up to three steps, models trained with {\sname} also generalize well, continuing to improve across additional refinement iterations.
-These results demonstrate the effectiveness of {\sname} in training capable anonymizers, which is particularly valuable in settings where sensitive data must be processed locally.
+As illustrated in Figure~\ref{fig:self-refine-tradeoff}, a Llama3-8B model trained with {\sname} achieves privacy-utility trade-offs comparable to or better than those from adversarial anonymization with GPT-4o, attaining stronger privacy across the five iterations while maintaining competitive utility.
+For adversarial anonymization, privacy improvements tend to saturate at different stages across models---for instance, GPT-4o mini levels off after four iterations, while others continue to improve through all five.
+Notably, {\sname} achieves strictly better trade-offs than Gemini~2.5~Flash and notably better trade-offs than GPT-4o mini across iterations.
+Despite being trained on trajectories of up to three steps, models trained with {\sname} generalize well, continuing to improve across additional refinement iterations.

 \paragraph{Scaling across model sizes and types.}